prototype74/HyperUBot/GUIDES/SETUP_Windows.md

 ## 2. Setup HyperUBot

-You can set up HyperUBot using it's own Setup Assistant (recommended) or doing it manually by creating the required configuration file using Nano editor and installing the pip requirements.
+You can set up HyperUBot using it's own Setup Assistant (recommended) or doing it manually by creating the required configuration file and an optional configuration file using Notepad++ or Atom and installing the pip requirements.

 ### 2.1 HyperUBot's Setup Assistant (recommended for beginners)

-The Setup Assistant guides you through all required processes to run HyperUBot properly on Windows such as creating the configuration file or installing the pip requirements automatically.
+The Setup Assistant guides you through all required processes to run HyperUBot properly on Windows such as creating the configuration file and installing the pip requirements automatically.
 Run the following command to start the Setup Assistant:

 `python setup.py`

 ![](images/powershell/setup.jpg)

 **Jump to Step [3.
-Running the Bot!](#3-running-the-bot) if Setup Assistant was completed successfully**
+Running the bot!](#3-running-the-bot) if Setup Assistant was completed successfully**

 ### 2.2 Setup HyperUBot manually (for advanced users)

 To set up HyperUBot manually you need to follow the following steps:

 - Installing the required pip packages
-- Creating a configuration file (config.env or config.py)
 - Generating a String Session using generate_session.py script
+- Create your secured configuration file
+- Creating an optional configuration file (config.env or config.py)

 ### 2.2.1 Installing the pip packages